tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
-Set jumpers, switches, and traces, and modify bluetooth board
+Set jumpers and switches, and modify bluetooth board
 ------------------------------------------------------------------------------
-These instructions are for the the BetzTechnik WT32i Breakout board V2.
+On the BetzTechnik WT32i Breakout board:

-Cut the jumper at "JP4 FTDI_+5v" but only do this AFTER successfully updating the chip's firmware to the latest version.
-Cutting the jumper shuts off the the onboard UART and prevents the UART and the Arduino pin-to-pin serial connection from arguing with each other.
-This prevents errors on the serial port which cause the chip to reboot randomly.
+Cut the jumper at "JP4 FTDI_+5v" on the BetzTechnik board, but only do this AFTER successfully updating the chip's firmware to the latest version.
+Cutting the jumper shuts off power to the the BetzTechnik onboard UART, which prevents the UART and the Arduino pin-to-pin serial connection from arguing with each other.
+This prevents errors on the serial port which would cause the chip to reboot randomly.

 IMPORTANT: Use extreme care when cutting JP4.
 Make sure not to peel up the pads.
 There are two traces running to the USB side of the JP4 pad and if you